sumusa/recipe-project/README.md

 # A Food Recipe Website

-A simple HTML website showing recipes with ingredients and instructions on how to make selected awesome dish.
+A simple HTML website showing recipes with ingredients and instructions on how to make selected meals.

 ## Lessons